uaytek/SparkIBM/README.md

 Udacity_Sparkify .ipynb : Jupyter notebook

 # Conclusion

+Sparkify data features are mostly system created like page info, time, user level, error; thus, not much effort needed to re-formatting its data or dealing with feature's null values.
+So, this project also shows that how application's logging processes should be taken into consideration to support machine learnning algorithms.

+Although this project implementation initially started on Amazon Aws,  there was a session termination in StandartScalar code.
+The same code works fine on IBM Watson and Udacity workspace.

  Initial F1 Score and recall is %86.6.
-After refinement, the scores  Recall and F1 score improved to %%93.3
+After refinement, the scores  "Recall" and "F1 score" improved to %%93.3.
+With this result, it is time to continue with the refined model on a larger dataset.
+This will rasie the robustness of the model and improve customer management.

  ## Future Improvements